 To determine if your proposed LLC name meets these guidelines, you will need to contact the Idaho Secretary of State Business Services Division, where you file your articles of organization (also known as Certificate of Organization).
 You can find detailed information about naming requirements below under 'Naming Guidelines.'

 You can also file a name reservation application with the LLC filing office.
 This is an easy way to reserve your LLC name for up to 120 days before you file your certificate of organization.
 The filing fee is $20.

-2. Hire an Idaho Registered Agent
+2. Hire a Registered Agent

 Idaho registered agent service is a company or person that helps with the LLC formation.

-A registered agent is required for any type of business entity, regardless if it's an LLC or Corporation in Idaho.
+The registered agent is required for any type of business entity, regardless if it's an LLC or Corporation in Idaho.